-The original PPG 2.2 and 2.3 both used 8 bit wavetables that had 64 symmetric single cycle waves in them.
-These 31 wavetables are the wavetables that run from P00 to to P30 in the 3rd Wave.
-The wavetables above P30 that have a P in front of the name are also 8 bit tables, but not tables that were in the PPG.
+The original PPG 2.2 and 2.3 both used 8-bit wavetables that had 64 symmetric single-cycle waves in them.
+These 31 wavetables are wavetables P00 to P30 in the 3rd Wave.
+The wavetables above P30 that have a "P" in front of the name are also 8-bit tables, but they aren't tables that were parts of the original PPG.

-So, are having these wavetables enough to make it sound like a PPG?.
-No, there are several other things that are needed.
-Some of it is built in.
+If you use one or more of the P00 to P30 wavetables in a preset, is that enough to make the 3rd Wave sound like a PPG?
+The short answer is "no." The fact is, there are several other things that you need to do to make a preset sound like a classic PPG.
+Some of these things are built-in features.
 For example, the PPGs ran at a high sample rate that was a division of the clock rate that the processor ran at.
-Your 3rd Wave runs at that same rate when you select a P wavetable.
-But you also need the waveforms to get "calculated" a certain way without smoothing or any reconstruction filter.
-To do this, you will also need to look at the 3 items in the Wave-Flow display.
+The 3rd Wave runs at that same rate when you select a "P" wavetable.
+But you also need the waveforms to be "calculated" a certain way without smoothing or any reconstruction filter.
+To do this, you will need to look at the three items in the WaveFlow display.